OussemaLouati/Airflow-full-data-pipeline-example/README.md

-#  DATA OPS Airflow Assignement Documentation
+#  DATA OPS Airflow POC Documentation

 A POC to test Airflow setup, capabilities and monitoring.